timothymaxwellsummers/mvst-challenge/README.md

 ## Future Improvements

 - There is some data that the api doesn't provide -> could be scraped and added
+- Add Language Filters and sorting options to the list
 - Bug fixes 🐛
 - Implement GitHub itself ... haha ;)